Upgrade to v2

 You can use designer to build pipelines using your own v2 custom components and the new prebuilt components from registry.
 In this situation, you can use v1 or v2 data assets in your pipeline.

 You can continue to use designer to build pipelines using classic prebuilt components and v1 dataset types (tabular, file).
-You cannot use existing designer classic prebuilt components with v2 data asset.
+You can't use existing designer classic prebuilt components with v2 data asset.

-You cannot build a pipeline using both existing designer classic prebuilt components and v2 custom components.
+You can't build a pipeline using both existing designer classic prebuilt components and v2 custom components.

 Model